 Mining cryptoassets is a process that creates new blocks and achieves consensus (agreement) on the blocks to add to the blockchain.
 Different consensus models are possible, for example proof of work and proof of stake.

 Miners can receive cryptoasset rewards in return for verifying additions to the blockchain digital ledger.
+The verifying process is a service that miners provide to the blockchain digital ledger.

 A proof of work miner may choose to mine cryptoassets alone, or as part of a mining pool.